 The program is designed for professionals working full-time and completing the program on a part-time basis.
 Part-time students should anticipate completing the program within 3 years.
 Generally, courses are completed within the first 2 years and the required thesis is completed by the 3rd year.

 Students who wish to pursue the program on a full-time or accelerated basis may indicate this when applying for the program.
 For example, this may be considered for students who are on sabbatical or have funding/significant release time to complete the program within two years.
 In this format, it is possible to complete all or most courses within one year, although students will need the second year to complete the required thesis.

 For more information about the UIC MHPE program and courses, please click here to download our brochure.

 Students are informed of application decisions in early March.
 The 1-week onsite introductory course (MHPE 505) takes place at the end of July.

 A successful application will make a strong case for the applicant’s capacity to thrive in the MHPE program, which includes demonstrating evidence of their interest and engagement in education programs, initiatives, and projects.
 The admissions committee evaluates all applications based on scholarship potential, leadership potential, and communication skills.
 Given the diversity of candidates, the strength of an applicant can be demonstrated in a variety of ways.
 Applicants are judged on the strength of their accomplishments relative to norms of their career stage, profession, and specialty.
 Though scholarly publications and significant involvement in educational initiatives can serve as indicators of one’s potential to succeed in the program, they are not mandatory.

 Upon application, students are asked to choose either on-campus or online as their preferred participation option.
 Students will be given registration preference for courses in the program format to which they are admitted.

 On-campus tuition: Varies depending on the number of credits taken per semester and Illinois residency.
-(Please contact Janet Settle for additional information.)
+(Please contact Suah Cho for additional information.)